 If you are staying in the area, contact your hotel to see if they will allow you to park your car for the length of your cruise.
 Sometimes you can stay only a single night and be allowed to park for free — or at a discount — for the length of your trip.
 Fortunately, there are a number of hotels with parking packages, located both near the airport and near the cruise ports.

-We have a full list of Seattle hotels with cruise parking here.
+We have a full list of Seattle hotels with cruise parking here, as well as some suggestions below.

 Frequently Asked Questions